This chocolate custard is dark, rich and intense. Its texture is smooth and silky. It is one of my favorite chocolate desserts!

 - Place six small (4 oz) ovenproof ramekins in a shallow baking dish.
 Pour the custard mixture through a strainer into a measuring glass (just in case you have a few bits of cooked eggs in there).
 Pour the mixture into the ramekins.
 Pour the still-hot water that you have previously boiled into the pan so it comes halfway up the sides of the ramekins.
 This hot water bath insulates the custard from the direct heat of the oven and promotes even cooking, so the edges won’t overcook before the center is done.

-- Bake, uncovered, 30 minutes.
+- Bake the chocolate custard, uncovered, 30 minutes.
 Remove the ramekins from the pan, place on a cooling rack, and allow to cool to room temperature, about 30 minutes.
 Cover and refrigerate at least 1 hour before serving.